Nun Study: Results

 Researchers accessed the convent archive to review documents amassed throughout the lives of the nuns in the study.
 They also collected data via annual cognitive and physical function examinations conducted throughout the remainder of the participants' lives.
 After the death of a participant, the researchers would evaluate the brains of the deceased to assess any brain pathology.
+Neuropathology evaluations for the Nun Study were performed by creating microscope slides from brain autopsy samples.
+Microscope slides that were created from the Nun Study brain autopsy samples were carefully evaluated for changes of Alzheimer's disease by specialized Physicians called Neuropathologists.
+The original Neuropathologist for the Nun Study was Dr. William Markesbery.

 Writing, emotions, lifestyle and cognition

 One of the major findings from the nun study was how the participants' lifestyle and education may deter Alzheimer's symptoms.
 Participants who had an education level of a bachelor's degree or higher were less likely to develop Alzheimer's later in life.
 They also lived longer than their colleagues who did not have higher education.
 Furthermore, the participants' word choice and vocabulary were also correlated to the development of Alzheimer's.
 Among the documents reviewed were autobiographical essays that were written by the nuns upon joining the sisterhood.
 Upon review, it was found that an essay's lack of linguistic density (e.g., complexity, vivacity, fluency) functioned as a significant predictor of its author's risk for developing Alzheimer's disease in old age.
-However, the study also found that the nuns who wrote positively in their personal journals were more likely to live longer than their counterparts.
+However, the study also found that the Sisters who wrote positively in their personal journals were more likely to live longer than their counterparts.

-Snowdon and associates found three indicators of longer life when coding the sister's autobiographies: the amount of positive sentences, positive words, and the variety of positive emotions used.
+Snowdon and associates found three indicators of longer life when coding the sister's autobiographies: the number of positive sentences, positive words, and the variety of positive emotions used.
 The less positivity in writing correlated with greater mortality.
 There were many variables this study was unable to glean from the autobiographies of the sisters, such as long term hopefulness or bleakness in one's personality, optimism, pessimism, ambition, and others.

 The average age of nuns who began an autobiography was 22 years.
-Some participants who used more advanced words in their autobiography had less symptoms of Alzheimer’s in older years.
+Some participants who used more advanced words in their autobiography had less symptoms of Alzheimer's in older years.
 Roughly 80% of nuns whose writing was measured as lacking in linguistic density went on to develop Alzheimer's disease in old age; meanwhile, of those whose writing was not lacking, only 10% later developed the disease.
-This was found when researchers examined neuropathology after nuns died, confirming that most of those who had a low idea density had Alzheimer’s disease, and most of those with high idea density did not.
+This was found when researchers examined neuropathology after nuns died, confirming that most of those who had a low idea density had Alzheimer's disease, and most of those with high idea density did not.

-Snowdon found that exercise was inversely correlated with development of Alzheimer’s disease, showing that participants who engaged in some sort of daily exercise were more likely to retain cognitive abilities during aging.
+Snowdon found that exercise was inversely correlated with development of Alzheimer's disease, showing that participants who engaged in some sort of daily exercise were more likely to retain cognitive abilities during aging.
 Participants who started exercising later in life were more likely to retain cognitive abilities, even if not having exercised before.